FRRouting/frr/doc/user/babeld.rst

 a double-stack routing protocol, meaning that a single Babel instance is able to perform routing for both IPv4 and IPv6.

-FRR imlements Babel as described in :t:`RFC6126`.
+FRR implements Babel as described in :rfc:`6126`.

 .. _Configuring_babeld: